RBC-DSAI-IITM/crai-hugo/content/english/news/hiring-2024.md

 <div class="big-div">
     <div class="button-box" style="text-align:left;">
         <button class="link-button">
-            <a class="button_text" href="/contact/">Please write to contact@cerai.in for more details</a>
+            <a class="button_text" href="/contact/" target="_blank">Please write to contact@cerai.in for more details</a>
         </button>
     </div>
 </div>

 <div class="big-div">
 <p>We are actively looking for researchers with interest and experience in responsible AI topics.
 You will get to work on pressing problems, supervise talented juniors, and collaborate with top teams in the field around the world.
-Please write to <a href="/contact/">contact@cerai.in</a> for more details.</p>
+Please write to <a href="/contact/" target="_blank">contact@cerai.in</a> for more details.</p>
 </div>